jina-ai/jina/README.md

         print(resp)
 ```

-`AsyncFlow` is particular useful when Jina is using as part of the integration, where another heavy-lifting job is running concurrently:
+`AsyncFlow` is particularly useful when Jina is using as part of integration, where another heavy-lifting job is running concurrently:

 ```python
 async def run_async_flow_5s():  # WaitDriver pause 5s makes total roundtrip ~5s